EFForg/phantom-of-the-capitol/README.md

       bash -l -c 'rspec spec'
 ```

 You may also want to run a cron daemon for your production setup which pulls the latest YAML files from `contact-congress` or your other data sources every so often.
-Only run this after giving time (~5min should do it) for the phantom-dc container to initially populate its members of congress upon the first run:
+Only run this after giving time for the phantom-dc container to initially populate its members of congress upon the first run:

 ```bash
 $  docker run -it --rm --name=phantom-dc-cron \